TrafeX/CLKB/README.md

 1. Make sure you have python, python-dateutil and sqlite installed (yum install python python-dateutil sqlite)
 2. Download the latest tag here <https://github.com/TrafeX/CLKB/tags>
 3. Unpack the file and copy clkb to /usr/local/bin/
-4. Typ clkb --help or see below for how to use
+4. Type clkb --help or see below for how to use

 Usage
 =====